• Skip to main content

 • About

-This blog post looks at using an Excel formula to display the sheet name in a cell.
-By finding the sheet name using an Excel formula, it ensures that if the sheet name is changed, the formula returns the new sheet name.
+This blog post looks at using an Excel formula to display the sheet name in cell.
+By finding the sheet name using an Excel formula, it ensures that if the sheet name is changed, the formula returns the new sheet tab name.

-For the formula we will be using the CELL, MID and FIND functions.
 Let’s begin by looking at the CELL function.

-The CELL function is a fantastic, and relatively unknown, function in Excel.
-Its purpose is to return information about a cell such as its column, cell colour, whether it is in a protected state or the filename.
-We need to use the function to return the filename of a cell.
-Because our goal is to return the sheet name, it does not matter what cell we use.
+We need to use the function to return the filename from a given cell.
+Because our goal is to return the worksheet name, it does not matter what cell we use.
 Any cell on the sheet will work.
-In the example below, cell B1 has been used.
+In this example, cell A1 has been used (choosing any other cell would be weird, no?).

-The function above will return the full filename of the cell such as;
+This function above will return the full filename of the cell such as;

 Returning Just the Sheet Name to a Cell